Crimes against Humanity (Aut) (L5103A)

 Autumn teaching

-Why are human beings capable of extreme forms of cruelty and violence?
-The module takes an interdisciplinary approach to reflect on how, in times of conflict, it is possible for previously law abiding people to commit the most atrocious acts of cruelty and violence.
+On this module, you'll take an interdisciplinary approach to reflect on how, in times of conflict, it is possible for previously law abiding people to commit acts of cruelty and violence.

-Crimes against humanity have only recently caught the attention of criminologists and the module provides you with in-depth information on the origins and dynamics of such crimes.
+Crimes against humanity have only recently caught the attention of criminologists, and the module provides students with in-depth information on the origins and dynamics of such crimes.
+The module discusses the work of influential social theorists, psychologists, criminologists, psychoanalysts and philosophers.

-In addition to contemplating the driving force of aggression, conflict and mass violence, you also address the psychological trauma experienced by victims as well as considering the role of both internal and external bystanders.
+In addition to thinking about the driving force of aggression, conflict and mass violence, you'll also addressthe psychological trauma experienced by victims, as well as considering the role of both internal and external bystanders.

 Teaching